Benny-API/benny-ios-sdk/README.md

 ```

 #### Listening for Flow Events
-The `EbtBalanceListenerDelegate` is responsible for communicating to your Android app when the user wants to exit the flow and when a link is successful.
+The `EbtBalanceListenerDelegate` is responsible for communicating to your iOS app when the user wants to exit the flow and when a link is successful.

 ```swift
 public protocol EbtBalanceListenerDelegate {